 There are a variety of prayer and bible study groups active in the Parish, which are listed below.
-Many have continued to meet during lockdown and some have now resumed meeting in person.
+Many continued to meet during lockdown and most have now resumed meeting in person.
 Each section contains up-to-date details.
 Perhaps you can find one which would suit you?
 In addition, there are “pop up” groups which are formed from time to time, for example during Lent.

 Some members of the congregations subscribe to the Bible Reading Fellowship in order to follow its programme of daily readings and reflexions.
 New subscriptions are welcome for anyone interested.